Tamarindo is a popular beach town and holiday-makers’ destination on the Pacific Coast of Costa Rica.

 Tamarindo is a holidaymaker hotspot, which has resulted in luxury hotels and resorts popping up everywhere.
 People come to Tamarindo to really indulge, and that indulgence can cost as much as $250 per night.

-Private rooms are slightly more expensive here than other areas in Costa Rica because it is a tourist destination.
-Prices start at around $30, but expect to pay above $50 for a nice, well reviewed place.
+Private rooms are slightly more expensive here than in other areas in Costa Rica because it is a tourist destination.
+Prices start at around $30 but expect to pay above $50 for a nice, well-reviewed place.

 With over 150 restaurants in Tamarindo and the surrounding areas, finding where to eat can be somewhat overwhelming.
 There’s also a huge choice of different cuisines.
 There’s something from all over the world.

-To help you spend less time researching where to eat, and more time actually eating, we’ve included our top 3 places to eat in Tamarindo:
+To help you spend less time researching where to eat, and more time actually eating, we’ve included our top three places to eat in Tamarindo:

 El Mercadito de Tamarindo — a gourmet food market with lots of cuisines